disi-unibo-nlp/paint-it-black/README.md

 1. **Annotation** — browser-based tool for drawing PHI bounding boxes on PDF pages.
 2. **Dataset building** — convert annotated PDFs into a HuggingFace `Dataset` with image + label columns.
+3. **Analysis** — compute comprehensive statistics on dataset composition and label distribution.
-3. **Augmentation** — simulate realistic hospital scan degradation (fax, stains, noise, skew, …) to create difficulty levels.
+4. **Augmentation** — simulate realistic hospital scan degradation (fax, stains, noise, skew, …) to create difficulty levels.
-4. **Review** — Jupyter notebook for visual QA and rejection marking of augmented samples.
+5. **Review** — Jupyter notebook for visual QA and rejection marking of augmented samples.
-5. **Inference** — run any OpenAI-compatible vision-language model on each document page, extract predicted PHI entities, and compute a comprehensive suite of benchmark metrics.
+6. **Inference** — run any OpenAI-compatible vision-language model on each document page, extract predicted PHI entities, and compute a comprehensive suite of benchmark metrics.

 ---